Look After a Historic Ship Wreck

 For those wishing to become more deeply involved, guidance is available from a number of organisations involved in promoting nautical archaeology and training courses can also provide a good insight into the subject and help equip you with the necessary skills.

-If you are interested in volunteering and would like to discuss the role with a member of our Programmes and Maritime Team, please contact Alison James via the email address at the foot of this page.
+If you are interested in volunteering and would like to discuss the role with a member of our Programmes and Maritime Team, please contact Hefin Meara via the email address at the foot of this page.

 Planning a visit to a wreck

 Once you are a Licensee and want to visit a wreck site, you will need to apply for a licence by completing the online form.

 Once submitted, your application will then be considered by Historic England and we will recommend to the Secretary of State for Digital, Culture, Media and Sport whether or not a licence should be granted.

 If you need help with this application or if you would like to receive a hard copy of the application form by post, please contact the Programmes and Maritime Team via the email address below.